Search

 Assessing large-scale infrastructure systems to determine their condition and health status under in-service or extreme hazard events poses great challenges to the operators.
 Deep learning approaches leverage computer vision models for the conditional assessment of large-scale systems by extracting critical information from the remote sensing data of cameras.

 Firstly, the visuals need to be pre-processed on pixel level with traditional computer vision methods.
-Next, deep learning models (e.g., R-CNN) are applied to evaluate the condition of different critical components.
-Application experiments demonstrated that DL models are able to rapidly and accurately detect the damage location and level.
+Next, deep learning models (e.g., R-CNN) can evaluate the condition of different critical components.
+Application experiments demonstrated that DL models can rapidly and accurately detect the damage location and level.
 Hence there is a high potential for large-scale oil/gas pipeline assessment at both spatial and temporary scales over conventional models.

 Remote Oil and Gas Field Monitoring